Planar Juggling of a Devil-Stick using Discrete VHCs: Conclusion

 \section{Conclusion}

-The problem of juggling a devil-stick alternately between two angular configurations was addressed using DVHCs.
+The problem of juggling a devil-stick between two angular configurations was addressed using DVHCs.
 This paper extends the work in \cite{khandelwal_discrete_2025}, which considered \emph{rotations} of the passive coordinate to realize propeller motion, to \emph{oscillations} of the passive coordinate to realize planar juggling.
-The DVHC approach results in a rich set of juggling motions with states that are not necessarily symmetric about the vertical axis; the results for planar symmetric juggling in \cite{kant_non-prehensile_2021} are shown to be a special case.
-It is demonstrated that DVHCs are an effective tool for design and control of the trajectory of an object juggled using impacts.
+The DVHC approach results in a rich set of juggling motions that are not necessarily symmetric about the vertical axis; the results for planar symmetric juggling in \cite{kant_non-prehensile_2021} are a special case.
+It is shown that DVHCs are an effective tool for design and control of the trajectory of an object juggled using impacts.
 Similar to the zero dynamics induced by VHCs, the DZD can be used to infer the nonlinear stability characteristics of the hybrid system subject to DVHCs, without relying on linearization about the fixed point of a Poincar\'e map \cite{kant_juggling_2022}.
-Future work will focus on exploring a larger class of DVHCs for juggling systems and extension to other underactuated systems with impulsive inputs.\
+Future work will focus on control design for the robot manipulator considering unilateral constraints and impact laws \cite{zavala-rio_control_1999, brogliato_control_2000}, robustness analysis of the system, and extension of the DVHC approach to general underactuated systems controlled using impulsive inputs.\